 You remember that you have forgotten something for a meal you are making and you decide to drive to a local shop.
 You listen to the car radio which tells you that the traffic is heavy on the main road.
 Sure enough, the noise of the traffic is louder as you approach.
 The spoken word and the background sound mean the same thing – heavy traffic.
 Symbolic level.

 You hear a siren and know that you will need to pull over and wait for the emergency vehicle to pass.
 This is because the sound of the siren has alerted you and given you an instruction.
 Warning level.

-- The outer ear consisting of the pinna, ear canal and eardrum
+- The outer ear consists of the pinna, ear canal and eardrum

-- The middle ear consisting of the ossicles and ear drum
+- The middle ear consists of the ossicles and ear drum

-- The inner ear consisting of the cochlea, the auditory (hearing) nerve and the brain
+- The inner ear consists of the cochlea, the auditory (hearing) nerve and the brain

 Sound waves enter the ear canal and make the ear drum vibrate.
 This action moves the tiny chain of bones (ossicles) in the middle ear.
 The last bone in this chain ‘knocks’ on the membrane window of the cochlea and makes the fluid in the cochlea move.
 The fluid movement then triggers a response in the hearing nerve.

 What happens when you have problems with hearing?

 When your hearing is working normally, information is being passed through the different parts of the ear to the brain.
 The type of hearing problem you may have depends on which part of the ear is not responding well.

 Outer ear or middle ear problems lead to inefficient transfer of sound.
 The cochlea is still working but may not receive enough information.
 This type of hearing loss is called conductive hearing loss.
 The problem is that the sound is not being conducted (transferred) well enough.
 Conductive deafness can be caused by things such as an ear infection, a hole in the eardrum or otosclerosis.